harishankards/boring-project-presentation/PITCHME.md

 ---
 We will be creating a platform which bridges the Students and the Industries.
 ---
-- Students can  showcase their projects/inventions and get recognized by the industries Indirectly
+- Students can  showcase their projects/inventions and get recognized by the industries
 - Recursively it will motivate many students|
   - They will come up with their own ideas and projects and get known by the industries|
   - They can work for the industries even during the tenure of college|